By Dalia Colon

 But as special as fine dining can be, some inexpensive meals can be just as memorable.
 If you're hungry for food that will fill your belly without emptying your wallet during the day or late at night, try one of these quintessential cheap eats in Tampa Bay.

 1) Greatest sandwich since sliced bread

 Chicago has deep-dish pizza.
 Philadelphia has cheesesteaks.
 And Tampa has the Cuban sandwich -- a lunchbox-friendly hoagie concocted by cigar workers in Tampa's Ybor City district.
-The sandwich starts with Cuban bread and contains ham, roast pork, swiss cheese and mustard, depending on whom you ask.
-There are myriad cheap restaurants in Tampa Bay that serve Cuban sandwiches (and even a Cuban Sandwich Festival); find your favorite.
+The sandwich starts with Cuban bread and contains ham, roast pork, Swiss cheese and mustard, depending on whom you ask.
+There are myriad cheap restaurants in Tampa Bay that serve Cuban sandwiches, and there's even a Cuban Sandwich Festival.